pytest-dev/pytest-mock/README.rst

 *New in version 0.6*

 The stub is a mock object that accepts any arguments and is useful to test callbacks, for instance.
+May be passed a name to be used by the constructed stub object in its repr (useful for debugging).

 .. code-block:: python